ststas/mesto/README.md

 ## Description
 * The project provides social network one's user page functionality.
   You can:
-  * update current user’s info and avatar via modals.
+  * update current user’s info and avatar via modals with custom validation.
-  * add and delete posts created by current user via modal.
+  * add and delete posts created by current user via modals with custom validation.
   * like or dislike posts created by all users.
   * enlarge post’s pic via popup.
 * All server inquiries use REST API technology.